antoniocosentino/react-native-quiz-input/README.md

 ![Basic Demo]( assets/basic-demo.gif )

 ## Description
 `react-native-quiz-input` is a React-Native package that allows the creation of individual character text inputs.
-The user will simply type with the keyboard and be automatically moved to the next input or to the previous one (in case of backspace).
+While typing, focus will automatically move to the next input or to the previous one (in case of backspace).
 Spaces are also supported, therefore it is suitable for Quiz-like interfaces, Credit Card inputs, OTP screens and so on.

 ## Installation